 - 6.1.
-Failure to comply with Part B of the SBO Program may be waived only in accordance with this Section. - 6.2.
+Failure to comply with Part B of the SBO Program may be waived only in accordance with this Section.
+Notwithstanding anything contained herein to the contrary, the waivers referenced in this Section may be granted by the Program Manager or the Program Manager's designee, by the City Manager or the City Manager's designee, or by City Council. - 6.2.
 Waiver of Good Faith Efforts and Good Faith Negotiation.
-The Program Manager shall be entitled (but not required) to waive the Good Faith Efforts and the Good Faith Negotiation requirement in a situation where the lowest Bidder failed to comply with the Good Faith Efforts and Good Faith Negotiation requirements ("Non-Compliant Bidder") but has proposed SBE utilization that is greater than that proposed by the next lowest Bidder that complied with the Good Faith Efforts and the Good Faith Negotiation requirements and would otherwise be awarded the Construction Contract ("Compliant Bidder").
-In determining whether to grant such waiver, the Program Manager will take into account: - (a) The cost difference to the City between the two Bids; - (b) The difference in the level of SBE utilization proposed by the Compliant and Non-Compliant Bidders; - (c) The level of effort the Compliant and Non-Compliant Bidders undertook to meet the Good Faith Efforts requirement;

-- (d) The consistency in subcontractors the Non-Compliant Bidder has proposed on City projects (i.e. whether or not the Bidder consistently uses the same subcontractors on every Bid); - (e) The consistency in SBE Goals the Non-Compliant Bidder has proposed on City projects (i.e., whether or not the Bidder consistently proposes the same SBE Goal) and - (f) Instances of past non-compliance with the Good Faith Efforts requirements on the part of the Non-Compliant Bidder and any other factors deemed relevant by the Program Manager. - 6.3.
+The Program Manager shall be entitled (but not required) to waive the Good Faith Efforts and the Good Faith Negotiation requirement in a situation where the lowest Bidder failed to comply with the Good Faith Efforts and Good Faith Negotiation requirements ("Non-Compliant Bidder") but has proposed SBE utilization that is greater than that proposed by the next lowest Bidder that complied with the Good Faith Efforts and the Good Faith Efforts and the Good Faith Negotiation requirements and would otherwise be awarded the Construction Contract ("Compliant Bidder").
+In determining whether to grant such waiver, the Program Manager will take into account: - (a) The cost difference to the City between the two Bids; - (b) The difference in the level of SBE utilization proposed by the Compliant and Non-Compliant Bidders; - (c) The level of effort the Compliant and Non-Compliant Bidders undertook to meet the Good Faith Efforts requirement; - (d) The consistency in subcontractors the Non-Compliant Bidder has proposed on City projects (i.e. whether or not the Bidder consistently uses the same subcontractors on every Bid); - (e) The consistency in SBE Goals the Non-Compliant Bidder has proposed on City projects (i.e., whether or not the Bidder consistently proposes the same SBE Goal) and - (f) Instances of past non-compliance with the Good Faith Efforts requirements on the part of the Non-Compliant Bidder and any other factors deemed relevant by the Program Manager. - 6.3.
 Minor Non-Compliance Waiver.
 In addition to and without limiting the Program Manager's power and authority to grant waivers under Section 6.2, the Program Manager shall have the power and authority to waive non-compliance with this Program: - 6.3.1.
 The non-compliance is minor in nature - 6.3.2.
 Waiving the non-compliance would not put Bidders that complied with the SBO Program at a competitive disadvantage; and - 6.3.3.
 The non compliance does not reflect a lack of diligence on the Bidder's part in complying with the Program.
-For example, a repeated violation of the same Program provision on two or more bids might be deemed a lack of diligence in complying with the Program. - 6.4.
+For example, a repeated violation of the same Program provision on two or more bids might be deemed a lack of diligence in complying with the Program.

+6.4.
 General Information About Waivers.
 The waivers referenced in Section 6 may be granted without notice to City Council.
 Nothing in Section 6 shall require the Program Manager to grant a waiver in any situation, or give rise to a suggestion that the Program Manager might be inclined to grant a waiver in a certain situation.
 Likewise, the City shall not be bound by any oral representation made by any City employee, official, agent or representative that a waiver will be granted for a particular instance or for a category of instances.